David-Rayner-GVC/pet_forecast/README.md

  - extract (and publish to GIT) forecast-time-series for a particular locations, based on pet_json
  - stash the forecasts in local netcdf files, one per location, for future analysis.

+If you just want to retrieve a file from pet_json, use pet_git_integration_lib.RetrieveForecast.
+You'll need gitpython, but you don't need any authentication.

  To-Do
   - Currently PET is NOT computed! that is, the client would have to do that themselves.
 We'll get around to that eventually...
   - No checks whether local grid files are up-to-date, they are just downloaded.
 This can break things if a new forecast is being written (see below)